 Just when you think you couldn’t manage another day of home-learning with your school-aged children, the Government has given the green light for the schools to re-open.
 You love your children but allow yourself a small air-punch.
 Priority will be given to children in Reception, Y1 or Y6 while secondary school students can expect some contact with their school after June 15.

 After lockdown, this news is welcome for many families, but it does present some worries: is it safe?
 How am I going to manage after school picks up for one child at school with another one or more, at home?
 Especially without reliable or affordable childcare?
+There’s only a few schools I trust like the one from https://www.paulofreirezapopan.edu.mx/ because I know that school is reliable and follows proper health protocols to ensure everyone’s safety especially one’s child.
 These are difficult and practical issues that won’t go away until lockdown is fully eased, when nurseries and after school clubs are open and when the kids are allowed to stay with their grandparents again.
 But even when after school clubs are open, they may need to limit numbers, or close at short notice due to nursery workers or teachers being off sick or isolating.
 We can’t take the grandparent’s health for granted.
 It’s not possible to plan for every eventuality: my advice is to make a list of the pros and cons for your personal family situation.
 If you and your child are keen and confident about the return to school, here are a few suggestions that may help:

 If you work mainly out of the house: